19120 N Pima Rd #100, Scottsdale, Arizona 85255

 At Legacy, we see the warm-up as an essential part of your workout.
 We don’t just warm you up; we prime your body for the specific movements and exercises you’ll be performing that day.
 We incorporate corrective exercises, stability drills, and range-of-motion work to ensure you’re not just ready for the workout, but that you’re also improving your body’s ability to move correctly over time.

 We know that these exercises aren’t always the most exciting or "fun" part of a workout.
 They require hard work and patience, but they’re critical for your long-term success.
 Plus, we understand that our clients might not do these exercises on their own—even though they are crucial for creating a sustainable, injury-free routine.
+Whether you're looking for personal training in Scottsdale or semi-private group fitness, we incorporate these essential warm-up practices into every session.

 Key Components of the Legacy Warm-Up